FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Demonstrate and end LED
 ---------------------------

-The robotic oscilloscope can use a computer or tablet to access and control the robot.
+The robotic teaching pendant can use a computer or tablet to access and control the robot.
 The connection method can refer to Section 3.5.3 to explain.
 In addition, users can also use our FR-HMI osteter.

 Introduction to the button box
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~